Dual MPH & MSW Information

-*Please note that you will need to apply to the MPH in Health Management & Policy and the Masters in Social Work separately.
-The following guidelines are for the MPH in Health Management & Policy only.
+You will need to apply to the Masters of Public Health (MPH) in Health Management & Policy and the Masters of Social Work (MSW) separately.
+The guidelines below apply ONLY for the MPH in Health Management & Policy.

 The GRE is no longer required.
 Any scores submitted will not be considered during application review.

 - December 1 – Early application deadline and decisions provided by early February

 - February 1 - Decisions provided by end of March